andrechristikan/ack-nestjs-boilerplate/README.md

 Cheers 🍻🍻 !!! our project is running well.
 Now we can use all features.

-Then go install or open `REST Client`.
-In this case, let assume we use [Postman Client](postman-url).
 After installation, we need to import all endpoint into postman, [see this instruction](#endpoints).

 ### Run with Docker